 The economy has since experienced a positive trend in its global business market.

 Broadly, global funds (that is, investment funds and their intermediaries) (Global Funds) in Mauritius are regulated by the Financial Services Commission (Commission).
 The Commission has, since 2001, developed a very flexible set of guidelines as well as a consolidated regulatory and supervisory framework for the regulation of such global funds, namely the Securities Act 2005 (Securities Act), the Securities (Licensing) Rules 2007 (Securities Licensing Rules), Securities (Preferential Offer) Rules 2017, the Financial Services Act 2007 (FSA 2007) and the Securities (Collective Investment Schemes and Closed-end Funds) Regulations 2008 (Securities Regulations 2008).
-As a result, the number of funds being regulated by the Commission stood at 977 as at 31 December 2016, representing an increase of 1.88% compared to the number of funds authorised at 31 December 2015.
-The number of funds has increased by 0.72% over the period from January to June 2017, to reach 984.1
+As a result, the number of authorised funds being regulated by the Commission stood at 1,024 as at 30 June 2018.

 Fund formation and finance

 The present regulatory framework contemplates two main categories of Global Funds, namely: an open-ended fund, also known as a collective investment scheme (CIS); and a close-ended fund, commonly known as a private equity fund (Private Equity Fund).
 Global funds can be structured as companies incorporated under the Companies Act, 2001 (Companies Act), as limited partnerships which came into force pursuant to the Limited Partnership Act 2011 or licensed as companies or partnerships holding a Global Business Licences (GBL) under the FSA 2007.